RubixML/ML/README.md

 ```

 ### Linear Discriminant Analysis
-A supervised dimensionality reduction technique that projects a dataset onto the most discriminative features based on class labels.
+A supervised dimensionality reduction technique that projects a dataset onto the most discriminating features based on class labels.
 In other words, LDA finds a linear combination of features that characterizes or separates two or more classes.

 ##### Supervised | Continuous *Only* | Stateful